dungwinux/7554_vread/README.md

 ## Building

 -   No additional library required!
 -   Use your favorite compiler to compile.
+(C++11 support is required)
 -   (Optional) Define `LENGTH` (_default is 4096_) higher if you have enough memory
 -   Enjoy!